aaiinnaa22/42-webserv/README.md

 ☆ RUN THE CODE ☆ ☆ ☆ ☆ ☆ ☆

-In terminal, clone the repo and compile
+In terminal, clone the repo and compile:

 ```
 git clone https://github.com/aaiinnaa22/42-webserv.git